Asen-Slivarov/sportstracker/README.md

 I used AI assistance in the following areas:

 1. **Kafka configuration for KRaft mode**:
-   - I used AI help to correctly configure Kafka to run without ZooKeeper by setting up proper listener and controller roles, generating a valid cluster ID, and ensuring that the configuration works smoothly in a local environment.
+   - AI helped configure Kafka to run without ZooKeeper by setting up proper listener and controller roles, generating a valid cluster ID, and ensuring that the configuration works smoothly in a local environment.
    - Adjustments were made to simplify setup while avoiding production overhead.

 2. **Test creation and refinement**:
    - AI was used to generate initial test templates for producers, schedulers, and controllers.
    - I manually adjusted and expanded these tests to ensure they passed and to cover additional edge cases such as Kafka failures and retry handling.

 ---